Arshdeep-13/Outfit-Website-using-JS/README.md

 # Outfit-Website-using-JS
-Hello guys, I have created this outfit website using html, css and Js.
+Hello guys, I have created this outfit website using html, CSS, and Js.
 This is my first Js website.
-I wanna to you guys show your skills to modify my website to next-level.
+I wanna you guys to show your skills to modify my website to the next-level.
 Thanks